 Beyond the operational perks of draft systems, draft coffee brings a “cool factor, kind of like a bar,” says Moe.

-“Things that come from a tap oftentimes have that customer appeal that makes people want to take a picture of it and share it with their friend,” agrees Van Slooten.
-“Having tap handles is something that can draw people in and get their attention pulled more toward whatever’s on tap.”
+“Things that come from a tap often have that customer appeal that makes people want to take a picture of it and share it with their friend,” agrees Van Slooten.
+“Having tap handles can draw people in and get their attention pulled more toward whatever’s on tap.”

 Beyond nitro cold brew, nitro-infused tea is also gaining popularity.

-“When tea enters the equation, you can infuse things that are bright red and draws in the visual appeal,” says Van Slooten.
+“When tea enters the equation, you can infuse bright red things [for example] and draw in the visual appeal,” says Van Slooten.

 CLEANING YOUR TAP SYSTEM